mono-of-pg/ModelProvisioner/README.md

 - LiteLLM deployed in DB mode and STORE_MODEL_IN_DB set to true.
 - Locally hosted backend services (e.g., Ollama) with OpenAI-compatible `/models` endpoints.
 - Docker registry access to push the built image (or use the prebuilt image from ghcr).

+## Configuration
+The ModelProvisioner is configured via a Kubernetes ConfigMap and Secrets.
+The ConfigMap defines the LiteLLM URL and the backends to manage, including the features for capability discovery and overrides.

+- Discovery: Add a discovery: true field to each backend where you want to enable capability discovery.
+When enabled, the provisioner will test each new model for tool use and vision capabilities by sending requests to the backend's /chat/completions endpoint.
+- Overrides: Add an overrides section to each backend, containing a list of regex patterns and their associated capabilities.
+This allows you to manually set or override capabilities for models matching the regex patterns.
+- Efficient Discovery: Capability discovery is only performed for models newly added to LiteLLM, avoiding unnecessary queries for existing models.

+## Note
+Enabling discovery will send test requests to the backend for each new model.
+Ensure that your backend can handle these requests without hitting rate limits or incurring excessive costs.
+Refer to `k8s/configmap.yaml` for an example configuration and update it with your backend details, including the discovery and overrides fields as needed.

 ## Files